UCDS/health4all_v3/app_document.md

     In Print Summary:

+    IF patient_visit.visit_name_id is not equal to 0 or NULL AND visit_name.summary_header=1 then replace header "Consultation Summary" with "visit_name.visit_name" WHERE patient_visit.visit_name_id=visit_name.visit_name_id

-    IF patient_visit.visit_name_id is not equal to 0 or NULL AND visit_name.summary_header=1 then replace header "Consultation Summary" and Label "Consultation Date" with "visit_name.visit_name" WHERE patient_visit.visit_name_id=visit_name.visit_name_id
+    IF patient_visit.visit_name_id is not equal to 0 or NULL AND visit_name.summary_header=1 then replace Label "Consultation Date" with "visit_name.visit_name" .
+"Date" WHERE patient_visit.visit_name_id=visit_name.visit_name_id

     In signature